 What is a vegan diet?
 A vegan diet is a type of plant-based diet that excludes all animal-derived foods, including meat, fish, dairy, eggs, and honey.
-The focus is on consuming plant-based foods such as fruits, vegetables, grains, nuts, and seeds.
+The focus is on consuming plant-based foods such as high-protein fruits, vegetables, grains, nuts, and seeds.

 Some common ingredients in cookies, such as butter and milk chocolate, are not considered vegan because they come from animal sources.
 Butter is made from cow's milk, while milk chocolate contains milk.
 Additionally, many cookies may contain eggs as a binding agent.

 For those following a vegan diet, there are many plant-based alternatives to butter and milk chocolate that you can use in cookies.
 Here are a few examples: